Hearty Quinoa Vegan Chili Recipe

 Incidentally, did you know that quinoa can be popped like popcorn?
 Just another fun fact about quinoa to help inspire you to go out and buy this grain.
 Here’s a step-by-step guide, in case you want to try it.

-Why I use extra chile peppers in my vegetarian chili with quinoa
+Why I use so many chile peppers

 Since this vegan quinoa chili recipe is a meatless dish, I added extra vegetables and upped the chile pepper count.
-And since hot peppers are among the oldest most recognized aphrodisiacs, it definitely adds to the dish’s allure.
+And since hot peppers are among the oldest, most recognized aphrodisiacs, it definitely adds to the dish’s allure.

 By the way, do you know what makes chiles so sensual?
 They contain a chemical called capsaicin which, when eaten, increases heart rate, induces sweating and increases the sensitivity of nerve endings.
 Basically, chiles stimulate endorphins, they’re the Marvin Gaye of the savory fruit world.
 (Here’s some more information about what makes chile peppers so aphrodisiac.)

 Of course, you can adjust the spice level of your chili to your taste by reducing the amount of chile powder or omitting the jalapeno.
 Just remember that the greater the heat, the more chances you have for the aphrodisiacs of the chili to spark desire.
-So if you’re looking for some after dinner romance, you might want to swap a habanero for the jalapeno and really bring some fire to your pot of chili.
+So if you’re looking for some after-dinner romance, you might want to swap a habanero for the jalapeno and really bring some fire to your pot of chili.

 I like to serve my chili just the way it is written, straight from the pot while you can still smell that bright tang of fresh lime juice.
-But if you like your chili with more traditional fixings, here are some suggestions for ways to make a traditional bowl of chili while still keeping the recipe vegan:
+But if you like your chili recipes with more traditional fixings, here are some suggestions for ways to make a traditional bowl of chili while still keeping the recipe vegan:

 - Slices of ripe avocado